carolynvs/community/contributors/devel/help-wanted.md

   cases fit to be copied.
 If the area of code doesn't have tests, before labeling the issue, add a test fixture.
 This prep often makes a great `help wanted` task!

+Related commands:

+- `/good-first-issue` : adds the `good first issue` label to an issue
+- `/remove-good-first-issue` : removes the `good first issue` label from an issue

 ## Suggestions

 Provide extra assistance during reviews on `good first issue` pull requests: